JuanMarceloT/QuickSort/README.md

   cargo run

 ```
- This will run the Quicksort algorithm on a sample array and print the sorted array.f i you want you can implement some way to get the numbers from a file or just put your numbers int arr variable.
+ This will run the Quicksort algorithm on a sample array and print the sorted array.
+If you want, you can implement some way to get the numbers from a file or just put your numbers in the 'arr' variable.

 ## How to Test